Also known as: Stones - bladder, Urinary tract stones or Bladder calculi

 - Inability to urinate except in certain positions

 - Pain, discomfort in the penis

-Bladder stones are usually the result of another urologic problem, such as:
+Bladder stones are most often caused by another urinary system problem, such as:

-Incontinence may also be associated with bladder stones.
+Loss of urine control may also occur with bladder stones.

 Some stones may need to be removed using open surgery.

 Drugs are rarely used to dissolve the stones.

 Causes of bladder stones should be treated.
 Most commonly, bladder stones are seen with BPH or blockage at the base of the bladder.
 You may need surgery to remove the inside part of the prostate or to repair the bladder.